vedi/cocos2dx-store/README.md

 ```

 And that's it! android-store and ios-store knows how to contact Google Play and the App Store for you and redirect the user to the purchasing mechanism.
-**IMPORTANT:** Don't forget to handle in cocos2dx_EventHandler.cpp in order to get the events of successful or failed purchase.
+**IMPORTANT:** Don't forget to handle in cocos2dx_EventHandler.cpp in order to get the events of successful or failed purchases.

 Storage & Meta-Data
 ---